UlisseWolf/New_Properties.xml-patches/README.md

 - Additional buildings and properties from the CAM expansions have been added
 - Ability to generate farms up to Stage 10 (Requires CAM or SPAM for Stages 4 and 5—Requires CAM for Stages 5 through 10)

-This version of New_property.xml is the version that always contains the latest changes available compared to the original version, which will have delayed updates.
+This version of New_property.xml is the version that always contains the latest changes available compared to the original version, which will have delayed updates (New Building & Patches).

+We strongly recommend choosing the right version for your modding project.
+As a general rule,

+- New_Property.xml -> Recommended for a vanilla or hybrid vanilla experience
+- New_Properties.xml-patches -> Recommended for a CAM experience (CAM, CAM-SPAM, and CAM-Vanilla) or a hybrid experience

 ## Installation